jaytimm/nlp-guide-r/README.md

     ## [1] "Rather they are a group of right-wing ideology believing people who reject many liberal ideas that are core to the US political setup. "
     ## [2] "During this time many right-wing ideologues, white supremacists, and many neo-nazis joined the movement.  "
     ## [3] "The alt-right however declined after 2017 due to many reasons like the backlash following Unite the Right rally, fractures within the movement, opposition from the US public. "
+    ##
+    ## $`Democrats' Big Political Tent Helps Explain DC Stalemate`
+    ## [1] "On economic issues, Democrats nationally are about evenly split between those identifying as moderate (43%) versus liberal (41%), with 16% identifying as conservative. "
+    ## [2] "Trend in the percentages of Democrats who consider themselves conservative, moderate or liberal on economic issues. "
+    ## [3] "Trend in the percentages of Democrats who consider themselves conservative, moderate or liberal on social issues. "

 ## Search